rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 may be created at any level of fullness using cataloging rules such as AACR2 or components of DCRM.
-Item‐level access may also be provided for some or all of the collection through inventories, finding aids, or databases (referred to hereafter as “finding aids”), which may be linked to collection‐level records.
+Item‐level access may also be provided for some or all of the collection through inventories, finding aids, or databases (referred to hereafter as "finding aids"), which may be linked to collection‐level records.
 Providing some form of item‐level access to resources represented by a collection‐level record offers significant benefits for users and reduces the risk of redundant acquisition of those resources.
 Decisions about the appropriate type